If you are a looking for technical information, also check the technical FAQ.

 Aleph is often used to search public data, such as companies registries or procurement datasets.
 Some of these datasets mention directors or suppliers but do not specify whether the given entity is a person, company or even a public body.
 Since this distinction is sometimes hard to derive from a name alone, we use legal entity as a stand-in.

 With an admin account (see the Technical FAQ on how to set one up), you can open up the dataset settings, and select a different dataset category in that screen.
-As soon as you select a category other than "Personal dataset", additional options for provenance become visible.
+As soon as you select a category other than "Investigation", additional options for provenance become visible.
 The "Share" dialog will also now list an option to make the dataset public.

 Yes.
 Loads.
 It's nerdy.